Campeonato Nacional II Divisão Feminino

-The Campeonato Nacional II Divisão de Futebol Feminino (Portuguese for National Championship II division of Women's Football) is the second-highest division of the Portuguese women's football league system, after the Campeonato Nacional de Futebol Feminino.
+The Campeonato Nacional II Divisão de Futebol Feminino (Portuguese for National Championship II division of Women's Football) is the second-highest division of the Portuguese women's football league system, after the Campeonato Nacional Feminino.
 It is run by the Portuguese Football Federation and began in 2008.

 Competition

 As of 2017–18 there were 56 clubs in the Campeonato Promoção.
 During the first phase, clubs are divided into seven regionalised groups (Séries A–F and a four-club Série Madeira).
 The second phase comprises two groups of four teams (Série Norte and Série Sul).
 Each club plays the others twice (a double round-robin system), once at their home stadium and once at that of their opponents', for six games.
 Teams receive three points for a win and one point for a draw.
 No points are awarded for a loss.
 Teams are ranked by total points, then head-to-head points, head-to-head goal difference, goal difference, matches won, and goals scored.
 The group winners are promoted to the following season's Campeonato Nacional and meet in a two-legged Final phase to establish the champion.

 After the creation of a third division whose inaugural season was 2020-21, the number of teams competing was reduced to 20 by 2021-22.
 In this format, the clubs were divided in only two series (north and South), with the best placed teams playing a subsequent phase to determine the champion.